olegtarasov/FastText.NetWrapper/README.md

 https://dl.fbaipublicfiles.com/fasttext/data/cooking.stackexchange.tar.gz.
 You can find extracted files split into training and validation sets in `UnitTests` directory in this repository.
 2. Your model will be saved to `cooking.bin` and `cooking.vec` with pretrained vectors will be placed if the same directory.
-3. Here we use `FastTextArgs.SupervisedDefaults()` to get default argumets for supervised training.
+3. Here we use `Supervised()` overload with 2 arguments.
+This means that training will be done with default parameters.
 It's a good starting point and is the same as calling fastText this way:

 ```bash
 ./fasttext supervised -input cooking.train.txt -output cooking